 Democrats seize House control, but Trump's GOP holds Senate

-But the Democrats' edge in the House is narrow.
+But the Democrats' edge is narrow.
 With 218 seats needed for a majority, Democrats have won 219 and the Republicans 193, with winners undetermined in 23 races.

 Trump was expected to address the results at a post-election news conference scheduled for midday Wednesday.